WHAT A BROKER REALLY DOES

 Confidentiality.
 We keep your bulk wine sales and purchases confidential.
 Another key function of a broker is credit information.
 Actually, it’s more than credit information; it might be called performance information.
 The wine business has become more formal but friendly cooperation and trust still play a large role in the markets for grapes and wines in bulk.
 The vast majority of buyers and sellers are happy to adhere to an established protocol with regard to how wines are offered and prices set and offers entertained and offers countered and agreements written and agreements honored.
 The broker has the sometimes uncomfortable role of encouraging compliance with established protocol if one party or the other is not playing by the rules.

 Long Range Planning: A significant and growing part of our business involves another level of service.
 Many grower and winery clients are interested in medium and long term strategic planning.
 How should a grower go about developing a suitable customer base for his grapes?
 What should a winery do to assure a flexible, high-quality and competitively priced supply of grapes or wine for a growing brand?
 What are the strengths and weaknesses of potential suppliers?
 What is the likelihood of price decreases over the next few years?
 Does it make sense to commit long term or keep commitments short?
-The experience gathered from 25 years of selling grapes and wines in bulk helps us to address issues like these.
+The experience gathered from over 40 years of selling grapes and wines in bulk helps us to address issues like these.
 Of course, in a dance between fickle consumers and an equally fickle Mother Nature, there are no guaranteed strategies.
 But there are ways to reduce risks and increase the rewards.

 The functions outlined above, including matching buyers and sellers, avoiding inappropriate matches, providing pricing and performance information, and mediating disputes, are all part of the standard services of a good broker.